philipturner/swift-colab/Documentation/RuntimeErrors.md

 Improvement to stack trace happened (here), see (thread).
 Could still be improved by removing what's at top, but difficult because it required parsing the output at a high level, and could technically remove output that isn't part of the extraneous trace.

+The above text is no longer accurate.
+Swift-Colab's error handling was overhauled in v2.1.